Tommi-JP/Cat_dog_NN/README.md

 ### Project Title: Cat and Dog Image Classification

 This project aims to classify images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
 The model is trained on a dataset of cat and dog images, with data augmentation applied to enhance the training process.
+This also uses the Streamlit library, which allows the model to be tested on the localhost.
+The program initially asks the user whether to skip training and proceed directly to testing if the .h5 file is already in the root directory

 #### Table of Contents